Fire forces 3 from Providence home just days before Christmas

 Though the fire went through the roof, the home’s skylights were able to be utilized to vent the home, instead of cutting holes.

 Overnight, crews could be seen covering the skylights and windows to protect the home from weather damage.
-Though this made it easier for crews, there were some challenges getting water to the home, which sits on a dead end street.
+Though this made it easier for crews, Picozzi said there were some challenges getting water to the home, which sits on a dead-end street.

 “We usually like to come in from different directions, which we weren’t able to do here, but this is a very experienced crew, and they were able to get up there, do a search, and knock the fire down rather quickly,” Picozzi said.